Full Moon on

 Lunation 69 / 1022

-The Moon is 15 days old.
-Earth's natural satellite is moving through the middle part of current synodic month.
+The Moon is 15 days old and navigating through the middle part of the current synodic month.
 This is lunation 69 of Meeus index or 1022 from Brown series.

 Synodic month length 29.65 days